mikeklimanek/Skypass/README.md

 ### 2nd phase of SkyPass in MongoDB

   * Chat between users with Messenger-like experience
   * Forum page for sharing ideas
   * FastAPI project (most likely GO or Python) for Stock Market analytics and history stored on MongoDB
+  * Stock analytics will send email alerts in case a condition is met